 Food poisoning occurs throughout the world.
 Food poisoning is common in the United States.
-Most people recover completely from food poisoning without any longterm complications.
+Most people recover completely from food poisoning without any long-term complications.
 In this article, I will review the causes, signs and symptoms, and treatment of foodborne poisoning.

 There are many ways that food can cause food poisoning.
 Food poisoning occurs when food is contaminated by either a virus, bacteria, or parasite.
+Read on to learn how to prevent food poisoning from 5 common bacteria.

 The most common cause of food poisoning is Salmonella.
 In the United States, there is an estimated one million cases of Salmonella food poisoning each year.